mclellac/tools/otw-notes/narnia0.md

 We can quickly see our buffer overflow in the code.
 The input character buffer (`char buf[20];`) has a length of 20 bytes, while the scanf() allows for 24 bytes (`scanf("%24s",&buf);`) of input leaving us 4 bytes to overflow.

-Looking at the code we can see that val has been assigned the hexadecimal value 0x41414141 (`long val=0x41414141;`), which, when decoded to a string is `AAAA`.
+Looking at the code, we can see that val is assigned the hexadecimal value 0x41414141 (`long val=0x41414141;`), which, when decoded to a string is `AAAA`.
 It looks like the program expects the user to enter 20 characters then 0xDEADBEEF.

 Lets try running the program with 20 A's to see the output.
 ```bash